zhouzypaul/zhouzypaul.github.io/index.md

 ## Recent News
 last updated: Nov 25th, 2022
 - New preprint out: [Specifying Behavior Preference with Tiered Reward Functions](https://arxiv.org/abs/2212.03733)
-- One paper submitted to ICLR 23 and one to AAAI 23
 - I gave a 30min talk at [Brown Robotics Lab](http://robotics.cs.brown.edu) on Pareto Optimal Reward Funcitons.
 (July 29th)
 - I'm honored that our paper [Designing Rewards for Fast Learning](https://arxiv.org/abs/2205.15400?context=cs.AI) is selected for oral presentation at RLDM2022!
 Check out the [recording](https://brown.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=7adfa2ab-3dde-46ab-b69e-aea800efe5ef) at 1:20:22.
 - Our work [Characterizing the Action-Generalization Gap in Deep Q-Learning](https://arxiv.org/abs/2205.05588) is accepted into RLDM2022!